MicroB3-IS/masame/00_README.txt

 ====================

 Please find demo data sets in the "Example data sets" directory.
-These are correctly formatted for upload to EATME Apps under the default upload settings.
+These are correctly formatted for upload to MASAME Apps under the default upload settings.
 More information is available in the README file in the directory.